Brown adipose tissue and PET

 Localization of BAT

-Due to the high number of mitochondria in BAT, tracers targeting mitochondria have been studied as a mean to detect BAT depots.
-TSPO is a promising mitochondrial target for detecting BAT in thermoneutral conditions (Ran et al., 2018); however, it is not yet known whether the variable binding affinity of TSPO ligands to the three identified human sub-populations would impair the imaging of BAT.
+Due to the high number of mitochondria in BAT, radiopharmaceuticals targeting mitochondria have been studied as a mean to detect BAT depots.
+TSPO is a promising mitochondrial target for detecting BAT in thermoneutral conditions (Ran et al., 2018; Hartimath et al., 2020; Oh et al., 2020); however, it is not yet known whether the variable binding affinity of TSPO ligands to the three identified human sub-populations would impair the imaging of BAT.

 UCP1 mRNA measurements do not represent well the activity of BAT or the metabolic significance of BeAT, but measurement of UCP1 protein amounts should be used instead (Nedergaard & Cannon, 2013), or metabolic imaging.
 Based on BAT, WAT, and BeAT transcriptome data, algorithm for calculating BAT content in human and mouse biopsies has been developed (Perdikari et al, 2018).